 You shouldn’t be ashamed of being skinny-people who call you anorexic are simply jealous, believe me.
 However, if you want to start being more active it is definitely worth it, if only for health reasons.
 I don’t think that if you are naturally a skinny chic that you have much danger of bulking up.
 To do that, you would have to go on an extreme protein-based diet AND have really specialised exercises for bulking up.
-So don’t worry about it, and just do whatever you find most fun!posted almost 3 years ago
+So don’t worry about it, and just do whatever you find most fun!posted about 4 years ago

 Unfortunately, people do fail to realize that there are STILL people being ridiculed for being “too thin” even though it could be just having high metabolism.